-308.10 DOWNLOADING DEVICE INFORMATION
+309.10 DOWNLOADING DEVICE INFORMATION

-In addition, The Department will designate an employee who will ensure each TASER Device is downloaded annually to retrieve deployment information and to ensure the internal clock of the TASER Device is appropriately set.
-All TASER Device deployment information will be maintained by the Department for no less than seven years in the department-sanctioned cloud data storage, after which they may be considered for disposal.
-A firing log may be retained for longer if other circumstances exist and can be articulated (e.g., civil litigation, critical incident, criminal investigation, etc.)
+The Department will designate an employee who will ensure each TASER Device is downloaded annually to retrieve deployment information and to ensure the internal clock of the TASER Device is appropriately set.
+All TASER Device deployment information will be maintained by the Department for no less than the period of time established by the Metro Transit Police Department records retention schedule, after which they may be considered for disposal.

-TASER Devices may also be downloaded following a particular incident if the Administration determines that it may be necessary.
+TASER Devices may be downloaded following a particular incident if the Administration determines that it may be necessary.